 Low levels of FSH (less than 2 mIU/ml) are found in a condition called hypogonadotropic hypogonadism.
 Women on birth control pills as well as pregnant women also have low levels of FSH.

 The FSH level is best interpreted in conjunction with your estradiol level.
 Estradiol is one of the estrogens produced by the ovaries.
 Estradiol levels above 75 pg/ml on Day 3 may indicate a poor ovarian reserve.
 In some women , a high baseline estradiol level (because of poor ovarian reserve) can artificially suppress the FSH level, so that it appears to be normal, thus misleading the doctor into believing that the ovarian reserve is normal.
 This is why it's a good idea to measure the estradiol level when checking the FSH level on Day 3.
-If the estradiol level is high, then even if the FSH is normal, we cannot assume that ovarian reserve is normal.

 Treatment for a high FSH level